-- Government's thrust would be to 'reorient its interventions in the farm and non-farm sectors to double the income of the farmers by 2022'. - Additional allocation of Rs.
-500 crore set as incentives, to be given for enhancement of pulses production under the National Food Security Mission.
+- Government's thrust would be to 'reorient its interventions in the farm and non-farm sectors to double the income of farmers by 2022'. - Additional allocation of Rs.
+500 crore, set as incentives, to be given for enhancement of pulses production under the National Food Security Mission.
 The number of districts to be covered has been increased to 622. - Rs.
 5,500 crore allocated to Pradhan Mantri Fasal Bima Yojana (PMFBY) in 2016-17 BE, an upward revision from Rs, 2955 crore in 2015-16 RE. - Under Animal Husbandry, Dairying and Fisheries department, four new projects have been proposed.
-These are 'Pashudhan Sanjivani', an animal wellness programme and provision of Animal Health Cards -Nakul Swasthya Patra, Advanced breeding technology, Creation of 'E-Pashudhan Haat', and National Genomic Centre for indigenous breeds, with an allocation of Rs.
-850 crore in 2016-17 BE. - There is a proposal of Cess (Krishi Kalyan Cess) at 0.5 percent on all taxable services, which would be exclusively used for financing initiatives relating to improvement of agriculture and welfare of farmers.
-Further, there would be another 7.5 percent surcharge of the undisclosed income to be called as Krishi Kalyan surcharge and will be used for agriculture and rural economy. - A dedicated Long Term Irrigation Fund will be created in NABARD with an initial corpus of about Rs.
+These are 'Pashudhan Sanjivani', an animal wellness programme and provision of Animal Health Cards- Nakul Swasthya Patra, Advanced breeding technology, Creation of 'E-Pashudhan Haat', and National Genomic Centre for indigenous breeds, with an allocation of Rs.
+850 crore in 2016-17 BE. - There is a proposal of levying a Krishi Kalyan Cess at 0.5 percent on all taxable services, which would be used exclusively for financing initiatives relating to improvement of agriculture and welfare of farmers.
+Further, there would be another 7.5 percent surcharge on undisclosed income to be called Krishi Kalyan surcharge and will be used for agriculture and rural economy. - A dedicated Long Term Irrigation Fund will be created in NABARD with an initial corpus of about Rs.
 20,000 crore for which a total provision of Rs.
 12,517 crore has been made through budgetary support.

-Will these proposals address concerns of the Farming Community?
+Will these Proposals Address Concerns of the Farming Community?

-Given the stress that the rural economy is facing today, the budget proposed for the farming community seems inadequate.
-The Budget Speech promises 'income security' to farmers, which will be doubled in next five years.
-However, there is no such major announcements which would facilitate farmers income security, apart from PMFBY and a dedicated Long Term Irrigation Fund.
-The PMFBY is being projected as a major programme to cover crop loss to the farmers through insurance.
-Though the allocations to the scheme have been increased for subsidizing premiums, the allocation should have been higher than what is proposed in the current budget in order to cover more farmers.
+Given the distress that the rural economy is facing today, the budget proposed for the farming community seems inadequate.
+In the Budget Speech the Finance Minister promised 'income security' for farmers, which is to be doubled in the next five years.
+However, no major announcements have been made which would facilitate farmers' income security, apart from PMFBY and a dedicated Long Term Irrigation Fund.
+The PMFBY is being projected as a major programme to insure farmers from crop loss.
+The increase in allocation for the scheme is mainly for subsidising premiums, what was necessary was to increase allocation so as to cover more farmers.

-The benefit of interest subvention only accrues to a few farmers, those, who have access to formal sources of credit.
-As tenant farmers and sharecroppers are excluded from bank loans, interest subvention won't help these farmers.
-In fact the allocation of Rs.15,000 crore in 2016-17 BE, as interest subvention, is only a marginal increase over last year's allocation of Rs.13,000 crore.
+The benefit of interest subvention only accrues to a few farmers, who have access to formal sources of credit.
+As tenant farmers and sharecroppers are excluded from bank loans, interest subvention will not help such farmers.
+In fact the allocation of Rs.15,000 crore in 2016-17 BE as interest subvention, is only a marginal increase over last year's allocation of Rs.13,000 crore.

-The allocation for RKVY this year increased marginally over the previous year.
-However, due to change in fund sharing pattern, it is expected that the states' would contribute the matching share (40 percent) towards the programme.
+The allocation for RKVY this year has increased marginally over the previous year.
+However, due to the change in fund sharing pattern, it is expected that the states' would contribute the matching share (of 40 percent) towards the programme.

-The present level of budget allocation for the sector might only be able to address the symptoms, not the root causes of the distress in agriculture sector.
+The present level of budget allocation for the sector might only be able to address the symptoms, not the root causes of the distress in the agriculture sector.

-Table-9.1: Budgetary Resources for Ministry of Agriculture and Farmers' Welfare (including Interest Subvention) (in Rs.crore)
+Table 9.1: Budgetary Resources for Ministry of Agriculture and Farmers' Welfare (including Interest Subvention) (Rs. crore)